Baghdad: Education

 The House of Wisdom was a major academy and public center in Baghdad.
-The Mustansiriya Madrasah was established in 1227 by the Abbasid Caliph al-Mustansir.
-The name was changed to Al-Mustansiriya University in 1963.
+The Mustansiriya Madrasa was established in 1227 by the Abbasid Caliph al-Mustansir.
+The name was changed to al-Mustansiriya University in 1963.
 The University of Baghdad is the largest university in Iraq and the second largest in the Arab world.
 Prior to the Gulf War, multiple international schools operated in Baghdad, including: